The Prize Chapter 16: Japan’s Road to War

-Following the Sept 18, 1931 South Manchurian Railway attack and several other obscure clashes, on August 14, 1937, Japan went to war with China after China bombed the Japanese naval station in Shanghai.
+Following the South Manchurian Railway attack on September 18, 1931, and several other obscure clashes, Japan went to war with China on August 14, 1937, after China bombed the Japanese naval station in Shanghai.
 Japan didn’t want any disruption of its oil supply and passed the Synthetic Oil Industry Law which provided a 7-year plan to produce synthetic fuels from coal by 1943.
 During the Sino-Japanese war, official American policy and public opinion supported China as the victim of aggression.
-Franklin D. Roosevelt (FDR) supported a “quarantine” (economic sanctions without declaring war) against Japan, and the American public was opposed to continued export of military material to Japan.
+Franklin D. Roosevelt (FDR) supported a “quarantine” (economic sanctions without declaring war) against Japan, and the American public was opposed to the continued export of military material to Japan.
 Washington was also surprised by the growing ties between Japan and Nazi Germany.
-Japan’s deadly paradox clearly involved its strong reliance on US oil while at the same time embarking on a path of potential war with the US!
+Japan’s deadly paradox clearly involved its strong reliance on US oil while at the same time embarking on a path of a potential war with the US!
 When, in May 1939, Japanese aggression in China increased and it bombed Chinese civilian centers, it shocked and aroused the American public, as a Gallup poll indicated 72% of public support for an embargo on the export of war materials to Japan.
-Stanvac in the East Indies in September 1938 was convinced war was inevitable in Europe (with Germany) and Asia (with Japan) and began to plan for a Japanese invasion of the Dutch East Indies.
+Stanvac in the East Indies in September 1938 was convinced the war was inevitable in Europe (with Germany) and Asia (with Japan) and began to plan for a Japanese invasion of the Dutch East Indies.
 They prepared for both an embargo on Japan and the invasion by Japan, and by early 1940 had evacuation plans in place.

 The Slide to War